LeeSiwoong/WorkIn/README.md

 Furthermore, users generally do not want to repeatedly adjust environmental settings themselves, and the need for continuous manual control often causes inconvenience and stress.
 To address these issues, we aim to develop an **AI-driven control system that automatically optimizes the environment by incorporating user preferences, behavioral patterns, and real-time biometric and environmental data**.

+Additionally, PocketHome adapts to **time-based tolerance changes** and **biometric indicators** such as stress levels and heart-rate variability.
+For example, users who remain in the same environment for a long time gradually become more tolerant, while elevated stress or unusual physiological signals trigger stricter comfort adjustments.

-PocketHome is more than just an IoT automation system—it is designed to function as an **intelligent decision-making model capable of balancing multiple users’ satisfaction simultaneously**.
+PocketHome is more than just an IoT automation system—it is designed to function as an **intelligent decision-making model capable of balancing multiple users’ satisfaction simultaneously** while dynamically adapting to both behavioral and physiological signals.

 ---